We Are the World: Recording

 Recording began on January 22, 1985, at Kenny Rogers' Lion Share Recording Studio on Beverly Boulevard in Los Angeles.
-The first day included Richie, Jackson, Wonder, and Jones, along with the session musicians Jones had hired to lay down the backing tracks: John "JR" Robinson on drums, Louis Johnson on bass, and pianist Greg Phillinganes.
-The three had first played together on "Don't Stop 'Til You Get Enough", produced by Jones for Jackson.
+The first day included Richie, Jackson, Wonder, and Jones, along with the session musicians Jones had hired to lay down the backing tracks: John "JR" Robinson on drums, Louis Johnson on bass, and Greg Phillinganes on piano.
+The three had first played together on Jackson's 1979 single "Don't Stop 'Til You Get Enough", produced by Jones.
 Despite tight security, the studio was filled with the musicians, technicians, video crews, retinue, assistants, and organizers.

-Richie sat down at the piano to teach everyone the song.
+Richie sat at the piano to teach everyone the song.
 When it was time to record, Robinson cleared the room of non-musicians.
 The session musicians recorded the backing tracks, then Richie and Jackson recorded a vocal guide.
 Jones selected the sixth take of the guide—he felt there was too much "thought" in the previous versions—and had it mixed with the instrumental tracks.
 A cassette tape duplicate was made for each of the performers invited to the vocal recording sessions.

 After the initial recording, Jackson and Jones began thinking of alternatives for the line "There's a chance we're taking, we're taking our own lives".
 The pair was concerned that line would be considered a reference to suicide.
 As the group listened to a playback of the chorus, Richie declared that the last part of the line should be changed to "We're 'saving' our own lives".
 Jones also suggested altering the former part of the line.
 "One thing we don't want to do, especially with this group, is look like we're patting ourselves on the back.
 So it's really: 'There's a choice we're making.'"
-Around 1:30 am, the four musicians ended the night by finishing a chorus of melodic vocalizations, including the sound "sha-lum sha-lin-gay".
+Around 1:30 am, the musicians ended the night by finishing a chorus of melodic vocalizations, including the sound "sha-lum sha-lin-gay".
 Jones told the group that they were not to add anything else to the tape, and said: "If we get too good, someone's gonna start playing it on the radio."

 On January 24, 1985, after a day of rest, Jones shipped Richie and Jackson's vocal guide to all the artists who would be involved the recording.
 Enclosed in the package was a letter from Jones imploring the artists not to share the tape or make copies.
 He wrote: "In the years to come, when your children ask, 'What did mommy and daddy do for the war against world famine?', you can say proudly, this was your contribution."